Minor in Urban Studies

 The minor offers a good foundation for students contemplating graduate work in urban planning, environmental policy, public administration, public policy, law, or social work.
 It also can be an intellectually exciting focus for interdisciplinary exploration, because understanding urban phenomena requires synthesizing knowledge from a broad range of the social sciences and humanities.

 Program Requirements and Policies

-- For the Minor in Urban Studies, a total of five courses (for a minimum of 15 semester hours units, or SHUs) are required.
+- For the Minor in Urban Studies, a total of five courses (for a minimum of 15 semester hour units) are required.